RexiaAI/rexia_ai/docs/workflows/tdd_workflow.md

 - `llm`: The language model used by the workflow.
 - `task`: The task that the workflow is designed to perform.
 - `verbose`: A flag used for enabling verbose mode.
-- `memory`: The memory component of the workflow.
 - `channel`: The collaboration channel for the workflow.
 - `max_attempts`: The maximum number of attempts for code generation.
 - `tdd`: The TDD component of the workflow.